HumanCellAtlas/dcp-cli/docs/OpenCLIExamples.rst

 ``hca create-version``
 ----------------------

-Returns a timestamp in ``DSS_VERSION`` format (e.g., ``1985-04-12T232050.520000Z``), useful for versioning bundles or files.
+Returns a timestamp in ``DSS_VERSION`` format (e.g., ``1985-04-12T232050.520000Z``), necessary for versioning bundles or files.

 .. note::
   A version is a timestamp in RFC3339 format that keeps track of the most recent iteration of a bundle or file.
-A bundle consists of many different data files, and both bundles and files have version numbers.
+A bundle is a collection of many different data files, and both bundles and files have version numbers.

 Example call to ``hca create-version``: